uran1980/yii2-code-prettify/README.md

 }
 ```

 That's it.
-In the View add button like this:
+In the View add source code blocks like this:

 ```html
 <pre class="prettyprint">